SingularityX-ai/penify-blogs/index.md

   - title: 🛠️ Four Common Docstring Formats in Python
     details: Standard Python Docstring according to PEP-8 style guide, including Google, Epytext, rEST, Numpy.
     link: /docs/common-docstring-format-in-python.md
+  - title: 🔐 Secure String Encryption in Python
+    details: "Learn how to implement secure string encryption in Python using PBKDF2, with code examples and performance benchmarks to help you balance security and computational cost."
+    link: /docs/how-to-secure-keys.md
   - title: 🚀 Penify Genesis
     details: Penify is an intelligent GitHub App designed to automate the process of generating and updating documentation for GitHub projects.
     link: /docs/penify-genesis.md